 - Dominique de CRAYENCOUR, Board Member

 Inpulse cares about “triple bottom line” investments.
-The methodology we use to monitor and measure social and environmental performances of our managed funds is aligned with the best practices of the microfinance sector, namely the Universal Standards of the Social Performance Task Force (SPTF) and the IRIS guidelines set up by the Global Investing Network (GIIN).
+The methodology we use to monitor and measure social and environmental performances of our funds is aligned with the best practices of the microfinance sector, namely the Universal Standards of the Social Performance Task Force (SPTF) and the IRIS guidelines set up by the Global Investing Network (GIIN).
 Our methodology is structured around 4 key steps:

 - Selection of investees based on assessing their real commitments to achieve positive social outcomes.
 During due diligence, a set of indicators and questions is applied to assess the measure social performances in 4 selected areas.